All Products

 image

-• Method 3: Log on to the ApsaraDB RDS console and go to the instance details page of your RDS instance.
-In the left-side navigation pane, choose Autonomy Services > Storage Management.
-Then, view the storage usage of your RDS instance.
-The storage usage includes the percentages of used data storage and used log storage, the storage consumption trends, and the storage consumption for each of the top 10 databases and top 20 tables that consume the most storage resources.
-For more information, see Storage management.
+• Method 3 — Autonomy Services > Storage Management: In the left-side navigation pane, choose Autonomy Services > Storage Management.
+This view shows the percentage of used data and log storage, consumption trends, and the top 10 databases and top 20 tables consuming the most storage.
+For details, see Storage management.

-Your RDS instance does not run SQL Server 2008 R2 with cloud disks.
+This option is not available for instances running SQL Server 2008 R2 with cloud disks.

 image